 For the first time this trip, I am cranky with a whole place/city (Agra).
 And it’s the first time I’ve felt really depleted.
 It’s okay, time/money/me winding down together.
 The four train days ahead are a little scary, but it’s all good…I say confidently.

 Before sharing the obligatory photos of the Taj Mahal, I have this little scene I observed while the train was stopped at a rail station.
-I think these few are illustrative of the story of girls with their babies living in a world of arrogant men.
+In all fairness, I don’t know that the men in the following photos were directly responsible for the plight of these girl children, but if not them, certainly their brothers and cousins were/are.
+I think these few pictures are illustrative of the story of girls with their babies living in a world of arrogant men.

 Then I check in with HuffPost to see what the men of the US are up to…no good it seems.
 But I think we may want to stop a minute and take a look at whether we’re tarring too many men with the same bad behavior brush.
 There are some differences: accosting children versus adult women; rape versus an inappropriate pat; using power for sex as opposed to equals stepping over the line.
 Men need to grow up, to stop using the power they hold in the real world, whether India or the US, to poke and prod and take and threaten.
 No new thoughts there.